kamikaze/interview-backend-api-test/README.md

 - You need to create a simple Next.js application which interacts with your api.
 - In the app, you have list of events and their properties
 - You can submit an event and if it is valid, then it immediately shows in the list of events.
+If the event is not valid, an error message shows.
   - You can hardcode couple of users in the frontend application with their details and respective integer ids
   - You can hardcode the repos in you frontend application with some mock details and respective ids.
 - You can filter the list of events by the event type.
-- Your frontend communicates with the backend you built in the previous part.

 ## Implementation Notes